brunobg/webdevbook/docs/project/newproject.md

 So, you have a new software project.
 This section may be interesting even for non-developers: perhaps you want to build your own app.
 Or you are a software developer with a new project that you are leading for the first time.
 You are creating your own startup.
 You want to invest on a software product.
 No matter what the reason, this section is a very brief overview of what you should have in mind.

-The basic truth is: **we don't know how to build software like we build skyscrapers yet**.
+The basic truth is: **we don't know how to build software like we build skyscrapers yet** -- or like cars, or like pretty much everything else in engineering.
 Our methodologies have improved with time, but a [lot of projects still fail](https://www.projectsmart.co.uk/white-papers/chaos-report.pdf): only about 1/3 of the projects are considered successful.
 When you take into account large projects only, that figure drops to 8%.
 Time overruns?
 The average overrun is 222% of the original time estimate, and only 14% of the projects had less than 20% of overrun.

 There are many reasons why projects fail.
-That report from the [Standish Group](https://www.projectsmart.co.uk/white-papers/chaos-report.pdf) lists the most common factors for challenged projects:
+[This same report from the Standish Group](https://www.projectsmart.co.uk/white-papers/chaos-report.pdf) lists the most common factors for challenged projects:

 | #   | Reason                                   | Percentage |
 | --- | ---------------------------------------- | ---------- |